Elin Rubensson

-Elin Ingrid Johanna Rubensson (born 11 May 1993) is a Swedish football midfielder who plays in the Damallsvenskan for BK Häcken and the Swedish national team.
+Elin Ingrid Johanna Rubensson (born 11 May 1993) is a Swedish professional footballer who plays as a midfielder for Damallsvenskan club BK Häcken and the Swedish national team.
 She was part of and played an important role for Sweden at the Under 19 Championship in 2012.
 Between 2008 and 2012, Rubensson scored nearly 50 goals for the Sweden U17 and U19 youth national teams.
+She also played for the Houston Dash of the National Women's Soccer League (NWSL).

 Club career

 Rubensson started playing football at Marieholms IS.
 From 2010 she played for Malmö FF in the Damallsvenskan, with which she became champion in 2010, 2011, 2013, and 2014 and won the 2012 Supercup.
 She also took the team to the Champions League four times, with the best showing being reaching the quarter-finals in 2011/12 and 2012/13.
 In May 2013 Malmö converted Rubensson from a forward to a left back.

 She left champions Malmö (who had become known as FC Rosengård) in December 2014, to sign a two-year contract with Kopparbergs/Göteborg FC.
 They finished second in the 2018 season, meaning the team qualified for the 2019–20 Champions League.
 After a 1–2 home defeat against Bayern Munich, in which she scored the goal for her team, they won 1–0 in Munich, but the away goals rule was against the Swedes.

 On 4 August 2018 she signed a 5-year contract extension with Kopparbergs/Göteborg FC.

 On 1 May 2019 she won the cup with Kopparbergs/Göteborg FC, scoring the 2–1 winning goal from a penalty in the first minute of stoppage time.
 On 29 September 2019 she suffered a head injury during the league game against Vittsjö GIK.

 She played at the start of the 2021 season, also due to the subsequent pregnancy and parental leave.
 By then she was a regular player again at the club, which is now named BK Häcken.

 In the 2021–22 Champions League, she reached the group stage for the first time after two wins in the qualifying final against Vålerenga Oslo.
 Here they won the away game against Benfica Lisbon 1–0.
 The other games were lost, so they were eliminated as bottom of the group.
 Rubensson played in all games and also scored the goal for her team from a penalty in the 1–2 home defeat against Benfica.
 She and her club failed to qualify for the group stage of the 2022–23 Champions League against Paris Saint-Germain.

 In 2024, Rubensson signed with the Houston Dash in the NWSL.
 The club announced her departure on 6 December 2024.